All Episodes

 I wear it as a badge of honor.

-The other times it was just the vagaries of the business.
+The other times it was the vagaries of the business.

 There's no reason to hold on to disc jockeys and so forth.

-After a while, I figured out, you know, this is this I need ratings insurance.
+After a while, I figured out, you know, this is this, I need ratings insurance.

 I need something that's going to keep me here because the ratings are even filled with vagaries.

-Back in those days, 20, 30 years ago, the way ratings were taken, it was a basically a wild guess.
+Back in those days, 20, 30 years ago, the way ratings were taken, it was basically a wild guess.

-So I figured out if I can find a way, get myself personally involved in the revenue stream of that radio station, that business.
+So I figured out if I can find a way, get myself personally involved in the revenue stream of that radio station, that business, it's going to be harder.

 It'd be ratings insurance.